 We have great news for all WordPress lovers out there!
 WordCamp Athens, the biggest technology event of the year is returning to the exceptional venues of the Megaron, the Athens Concert Hall, on Saturday 18th of May, for the main event, and on Sunday 19th of May for the Contributor’s day, in a space to be announced shortly.

-The two (2) day event will be organized by WordPress Greek Community, gives the opportunity to professional and amateur users to actively participate in the WordPress community.
+The two (2) day event is organized by WordPress Greek Community, and gives the opportunity to professional and amateur users to actively participate in the WordPress community.

 We Love WordPress

 We love WordPress.
 Yes, we do!
-I made my first website back in 2004.
-Since then (and 3.000 websites later), my deep love for WordPress has grown stronger.
+I made my first WordPress website back in 2004.
+Since then (and 4.500 websites later), my deep love for WordPress has grown stronger.
 The platform now is more mature, more interactive and has adopted all state-of-the-art demands of CMS standards.

 This amazing content management system (CMS) manages the creation and modification of digital content.
 Also, it can easily support multiple users in a collaborative environment.
 From the very beginning, it included Web-based publishing, format management, history editing, and version control, indexing, search, and retrieval.
 How not to love it?